radosgw-admin validate tier type while setting

 Now the radosgw's in this zone wouldn't start anymore and further period updates from rgw-admin will error out as sync module init fails

 The only possible way to salvage this situation would be to go back to the master, modify zonegroup via infile to set the right tier type and go the the secondary and do a realm pull with keys etc, maybe input validation while doing a tier creation would be the easiest way out?

-#2 Updated by Abhishek Lekshmanan about 1 year ago
+#2 Updated by Abhishek Lekshmanan over 1 year ago

 Yehuda Sadeh wrote: